gaosa/jarvis/README.md

 J.A.R.V.I.S. stands for *Just Another Remarkable Visualization Interactive System*.
 It takes natural language commands on data as input, and outputs graphs in an interactive fashion.

+# Architecture

+`jarvis` folder contains Django based website source code.
+Please check `README.md` in its folder for more details.